USCGC Galveston Island: Design

 The Island-class patrol boats were constructed in Bollinger Shipyards, Lockport, Louisiana.
 Galveston Island has an overall length of 110 ft.
 It had a beam of 21 ft and a draft of 7 ft at the time of construction.
 The patrol boat has a displacement of 154 t at full load and 137 t at half load.
 It is powered two Paxman Valenta 16 CM diesel engines or two Caterpillar 3516 diesel engines.
 It has two 99 kW 3304T diesel generators made by Caterpillar; these can serve as motor–generators.
 Its hull is constructed from highly strong steel, and the superstructure and major deck are constructed from aluminium.

 The Island-class patrol boats have maximum sustained speeds of 29.5 kn.
 They are fitted with one 25 mm machine gun and two 7.62 mm M60 light machine guns; they may also be fitted with two Browning .50 Caliber Machine Guns.
 It is fitted with satellite navigation systems, collision avoidance systems, surface radar, and a Loran C system.
 It has a range of 3330 mi and an endurance of five days.
 Its complement is sixteen (two officers and fourteen crew members).
 Island-class patrol boats are based on Vosper Thornycroft 33 m patrol boats and have similar dimensions.

 History

-Galveston Island was decommissioned in Honolulu on 16 March 2018, and it is anticipated that she will be transferred to a foreign government via the Foreign Assistance Act.
+Galveston Island was decommissioned in Honolulu on 16 March 2018, and it was initially anticipated that she would be transferred to a foreign government via the Foreign Assistance Act, as happened with other Island-class ships.
+Instead, approval was found for ship breaking it in Honolulu Harbor.